Together with 4K, the Xbox One X and Xbox One S can display content encoded with HDR

 Turning on HDR

-Also, check your TV's settings menus to make sure HDR is turned on.
-Your TV must also support the HDR10 media profile to display HDR.
+First, check your TV’s settings to make sure HDR and/or Dolby Vision is turned on.
+Your TV must support the HDR10 media profile to display standard HDR, or the latest version of Dolby Vision.

 If you're playing HDR content but it doesn't show as HDR, see Troubleshooting 4K and HDR on Xbox One X and Xbox One S.